API reference#

 Velocimetry(xarray_obj)

-Velocimetry functionalities that can be applied on xarray.Dataset
+Velocimetry functionalities that can be applied on xarray.Dataset.

 Velocimetry.camera_config

-Camera configuration belonging to the processed video
+Camera configuration belonging to the processed video.

 Velocimetry.camera_shape